mohd-baqeri/laravel-11-default-model/README.md

-# laravel-11-default-model
+# laravel-default-model
-A MUST model for Laravel 11 projects.
+A MUST model for Laravel projects.

 INSTALLATION:
   Just download the file "DefaultModel.php" and put it in your Laravel project's "Models" directory.

-Full CRUD functions for Laravel 11 using Query Builder.
+Full CRUD functions for Laravel using Query Builder.

   The code example in a controller: